xrpeter/CLOAKmatch/docs/cli.md

 nav_order: 4
 ---

-Command reference for the server and client CLIs, plus the helper one-liners.

 ## One-liner Helpers

 - `server_simple.py`: Creates/refreshes a dataset, prepares a sample (or uses `--source`), syncs, and starts the HTTP API.